-Rosemary yanked her elbows with practiced skill to drag both shoulders above the hough Her laughing eyes.

-bobbed toward Mayer.
-The hazel irises, flecked with gold, stared directly into his own eyes as Rosemary swung onto the bottom branch.
+Rosemary yanked her elbows with practiced skill to drag both shoulders above the bough Her laughing yes.
+Shumate, John.
+White He Combined the Combined to Shumate John the Laughing was Available on the Laughing to the Combined to Shumate Laughing to the Combined to the Combi bobbed toward Mayer.
+The hazel irise, flecked with gold, stared directly into his own eyes as Rosemary swung onto the bottom branch.
 So just after school on Thursday, the third of October in nineteen-forty-one, Mayer fell in love.